 We now have three types of sanding machines, the original petrol engine backpack, the electric backpack and the electric “stick” machine.

-The electric machines are lighter and so, in some respects, are a bit easier to use.
+The electric machines are lighter and so, in some respects, are easier to use.
 The electric backpack compared with the electric “stick” is constrained by the length of the flexi-drive but the weight is carried on the backpack.
 The “stick” machine is much more maneuverable, and although not overly heavy, you will probably want to use it for 2-3 hour “bursts” at a time.
 It does come with a shoulder strap.

 The tips for successfully using each machine are the same.
 The disc must be kept flat on the surface being sanded at all times.
 If you inadvertently scuff the edge of the disc on the surface you will cause a “gouge ” mark.
 You get these sort of mistakes with all types of stripping techniques – it is not the machine but the operator that causes the damage.
 These gouge marks should not be sanded out as this will cause undulations on the boards.
 Leave them, and when dry, prime the damaged area with an oil based primer and once the primer is dry, apply a good quality filler or even “high build” paint.
 Sand and repeat if necessary.
 Never use automotive body filler as this very quickly absorbs moisture, expands then falls out.